-I am a professional full-time freelance French-English translator specialized in international development/cooperation translation, global health translation and corporate communication translation thanks to specialized education and 6 years of hands-on experience with the State Department and 2 years with a Swiss Development Organization.
+I am a professional full-time freelance French-English translator specialized in international development/cooperation translation, global health translation and corporate communications translation thanks to specialized education and 6 years of hands-on experience with the State Department and 2 years with a Swiss Development Organization.

 I did not become a translator by error

 Growing up in a bilingual country, I had a keen interest in languages and started focusing on improving my bilingualism (or trialingualism) as soon as I realized I had a gift in languages and communication.
 As an A student, I excelled in French and English just like I did in the other subjects and by 15, I knew I'd be a translator or, at least serve in a bilingual role.
 That led me to choosing bilingual studies (French|English) both in High School and college.
 Sitting for the highly competitive entrance exam into translation school for a Masters in Translation was a natural step for me.